 Unless the District announces an emergency closure applicable to an employee's position, an employee who is unable to get to work or leaves work early because of unusual weather conditions may charge the time missed to vacation or compensatory time.
-The employee shall advise <a href="https://hertheir.com/his/he
+The employee shall advise their supervisor by phone as in any other case of late arrival or absence.